alanng10/class-lang/Docue/Article/Word/a.md

 Word "exform" has meaning that is made of tangible.

+Word "purpose" has meaning that is intended goal.

 Word "calc" has meaning that is calculate integer.

 Word "edit" has meaning that is text edit.